dops/advanced-viewport/README.md

 As you cann see, if no unit is defined, the widget treats the value as relative.
 Using this, you can define the four additional viewports as an inner frame of teh main-viewport.

 ### What if the main area of your website does not cover the whole body element?
 Threshold is the key.
-You cann define a singel threshold, whitch takes affect for all four sides of teh main-viewport.
+You cann define a singel threshold, whitch takes affect for all four sides of the main-viewport.
 ```
 var elem = $('.my-elem').viewport({
   threshold: 50